-- the official control of regulated pests, and - determination of when a pest is considered to be present but not idely distributed, for the decision on whether a pest qualifies as a quarantine pest.
+- the official control of regulated pests, and - determination of when a pest is considered to be present but not dely districted, for the decision on whether a pest qualifies as a quarantine pest.
 References The present standard refers to ISPMs.
-ISPMs are available on the Increase and Phytosanitary Portal (IPP - www.IPPC.int).
+ISPMs are available on the pernational Phytosanitary Portal (IPP - www.IPPC.int).
 Definition Official control is defined as:

-The active enforcement of mandatory phy sanitary regular ons and the application of mandatory phytosanitary procedures with the objective of eradication or containment of quarantine pests or for the management of regulated non-quarantine pests.
-BACKGROUND The words "present but not we by distributed and being officially controlled" express an essential concept in the definition of quarantine pet according to that definition, a quarantine pest must always be of potential economy importance to an endangered area.
-In addition, it must either meet the criterion of not being present to that as a or it must meet the combined criteria of being present but not widely distributed and subject which all combined criteria of being present but not widely distributed and subject which are a combined criteria.
-The Glossa of potosame warms defines official as "established, authorized or performed by an NPPO" of control as "suppression, containment or eradication of a pest population".
-However, for phytosame warp poses, concept of official control is not adequately expressed by the combination of these two continuous.
-The purpose of the supplement is to describe more precisely the interpretation of: - the concept of official control and its application in practice for quarantine pests that are present in an area as well as for regulated non-quarantine pests, and - the concept of "present but not widely distributed and under official control" for quarantine pests.
+The active enforcement of mandatory phytocana regulations and the application of mandatory phytosanitary procedures with the objective of eradication or containment of quarantine pests or for the management of regulated non-quarantine pests.
+BACKGROUND The words "present but not cidely distributed and being officially controlled" express an essential concept in the definition of puarant post According to that definition, a quarantine pest must always be of potential economic amportance to an elangered area.
+In addition, it must either meet the criterion of not being present of that are or it must meet the combined criteria of being present but not widely distributed and subject to of scal control.
+The Glossar of a vtosal cary to as defines official as "established, authorized or performed by an NPPO" are control as "supposition, containment or eradication of a pest population".
+However, for phytosal cary pure the concept of official control is not adequately expressed by the combination of these two localitions.
+The purpose of this supplement is to describe more precisely the interpretation of: - the concept of official control and its application in practice for quarantine pests that are present in an area as well as for regulated non-quarantine pests, and - the concept of "present but not widely distributed and under official control" for quarantine pests.
 REQUIREMENTS 1.
 General Requirements Official control is subject to ISPM 1, in particular the principles of non-discrimination, transparency, equivalence of phytosanitary measures and pest risk analysis. [&]quot;Not widely distributed" is not a term included in the description of pest status listed in ISPM 8.
 1.1 Official control Official control includes: